 It is collected for the purpose of administering admissions, registration, academic programs, university-related student activities, activities of student societies, safety, financial assistance and awards, graduation and university advancement, and reporting to government.

-In addition, the Ministry of Advanced Education and Skills Development has asked that we notify you of the following: The University of Toronto is required to disclose personal information such as Ontario Education Numbers, student characteristics and educational outcomes to the Minister of Advanced Education and Skills Development under s.
-15 of the Ministry of Advanced Education and Skills Development Act, R.S.O.
+In addition, the Ministry of Training, Colleges, and Universities has asked that we notify you of the following: The University of Toronto is required to disclose personal information such as Ontario Education Numbers, student characteristics and educational outcomes to the Minister of Training, Colleges and Universities under s.
+15 of the Ministry of Training, Colleges and Universities Act, R.S.O.
 1990, Chapter M.19, as amended.
 The ministry collects this data for purposes such as planning, allocating and administering public funding to colleges, universities and other post-secondary educational and training institutions and to conduct research and analysis, including longitudinal studies, and statistical activities conducted by or on behalf of the ministry for purposes that relate to post-secondary education and training.
-Further information on how the Minister of Advanced Education and Skills Development uses this personal information is available on the ministry’s website.
+Further information on how the Minister of Training, Colleges and Universities uses this personal information is available on the ministry’s website.

 At all times it will be protected in accordance with the Freedom of Information and Protection of Privacy Act.
 If you have questions, please refer to www.utoronto.ca/privacy or contact the University Freedom of Information and Protection of Privacy Coordinator at McMurrich Building, room 104, 12 Queen's Park Crescent West, Toronto, ON, M5S 1A8.